 - Ensure that your baby does not have a sucking issue.

-- Feed your baby as frequently as he/she wants.
+- Feed your baby as frequently as they want.

-- Wake your baby if he/she breastfeeds less than 8 times in 24 hours.
+- Wake your baby if they breastfed less than eight times in 24 hours.

 - Avoid using artificial nipples and pacifiers.